johnnyfortner/ThePrintedStore/README.md

 - /purchasePage.php
 - /partner.php
 - /blog.php
-- and then everything is stored in /xml/
+- and then products/articles/partners are stored in /xml/

 The printful api uses composer, so if something seems missing(vendor), it is.